anonscience/StrengthOfEvidenceAnonReproducable/README.md

 ## License
-Copyright (c) 2022 Anonymized Author of this work.
+Copyright (c) 2022 anonscience, anonymized author of this work at github.com

 This software is made as available  as is for the purpose of anonymous peer-review.
 The software can be be executed and evaluated by peer-reviewers.